meglaficus/ProstateSeg_QC/README.md

 # ProstateSeg_QC

 ProstateSeg_QC is a quality control algorithm to fix prostate zone segmentation masks.
-It finds and rectifies common errors that occur during manual segmentation.
+It finds and rectifies common errors that occur during manual segmentation.??

 ## Method